Security-Onion-Solutions/securityonion-docs/etherpad.rst

 You should then be able to access Etherpad at the destination defined in the setup script.

-Be sure to configure DNS or client hosts file(s) with the appropriate information and then run `<so-allow>`_ and allow port 443 for analysts:
+Be sure to configure DNS or client hosts file(s) with the appropriate information and then run :ref:`so-allow` and allow port 443 for analysts:

 ::